RaptaG/CAAIS/README.md

 ## Support the project

-If you like this project, you can give it a star (click the <kbd>Star :star:</kbd> button on the top right of your screen).<br />This will help CAAIS grow more popular _and_ will make me happy :)
+If you like this project, you can give it a star (click the `Star ⭐` button on the top right of your screen).<br />This will help CAAIS grow more popular _and_ will make me happy :)

 ## Credits